nasa-lambda/cmb_footprint/README.md

 ## What is this repository for? ##

-The CMB footprint module is designed to show where different experiments are observing on the sky.
-All experiments for which we provide survey footprints are listed in the footprint.cfg file.
+The CMB footprint module is designed to show where different surveys are observing on the sky.
+All surveys for which we provide footprint regions are listed in the footprint.cfg file.

 ## How do I get set up? ##